Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Physics_Y10/25_Electromagnetic_Spectrum_Properties_and_Uses.md

-# Electromagnetic Spectrum Properties And Uses
+# Electromagnetic Spectrum Properties and Uses

 ## Learning Objectives
 - Explain the fundamental ideas behind Electromagnetic Spectrum Properties And Uses as set out in the CIE syllabus.